XxInvictus/amberelectric-usages/README.md

 # [Unofficial] Amber Electric Usages

+I forked this repo after the original developer moved on (see original README below).
+All I have done thus far is reenable the repo to be able to be used in HACS.

 > [!WARNING]
 > I have recently moved away from Amber in June due to the recent market volatility, I hope I will be able to come back to Amber one day in the future, but for the mean time, I will not be able to maintain this implementation if Amber happens to change their API interface.